-What to know about the new BA.2.86 'highly mutated' COVID variant found in the US
+What you need to know about BA.2.86, the new ‘highly mutated’ COVID variant

-Health officials are tracking a new, highly mutated COVID-19 variant called BA.2.86, which has been detected several countries, including the United States.

-Scientists are keeping a close eye on the new variant, nicknamed Pirola on social media.
-BA.2.86 has sparked concern among some experts because it has a large number of mutations compared to previous omicron variants that gained dominance in the last year.

 What is BA.2.86?

-BA.2.86, which some experts have dubbed “Pirola,” was first detected in late July, and since then, it has caused a handful of infections worldwide.

-It appears to have descended from the omicron BA.2 sublineage, which caused surges of the virus in early 2022, Dr. Andrew Pekosz, a virologist at Johns Hopkins University, tells TODAY.com.
+BA.2.86, which health experts dubbed “Pirola” on social media, was first detected in August in Israel and Denmark.
+It appears to have descended from the omicron BA.2 sublineage, which caused surges of the virus in early 2022, Andrew Pekosz, Ph.D., virologist at Johns Hopkins University, tells TODAY.com.

 “The critical thing about this variant (BA.2.86) is that it has a whole host of mutations compared to some of the omicron variants that emerged about two years ago,” says Pekosz.